Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.config.md

 Also, if everything you need is storing a single value, and you want an interface that is as simple as possible.
 There is also [aka.singlesimple](Using%20aka.singlesimple.md) which is designed to to achieve just that.

+The following Lua and MoonScript code imports aka.config and aka.outcome into the scope:
 ```lua
 local aconfig = require("aka.config")
 local outcome = require("aka.outcome")